danielsaidi/PrintingKit/README.md

 ## About PrintingKit

-PrintingKit is a Swift SDK that helps you print PDF documents, images, strings, views, etc. in Swift and SwiftUI.
+PrintingKit is a Swift SDK that helps you print images, strings, views, PDFs etc. in Swift and SwiftUI.

-With PrintingKit, you just have to create a `Printer` or use `Printer.shared`, then use it to print any of these supported `PrintItem` types:
+With PrintingKit, you just have to create a `Printer` instance, or use `Printer.shared`, then use it to print any of these supported `PrintItem` types:

 * `.attributedString(_:configuration:)` - an attributed string.
 * `.imageData(_:)` - JPG or PNG data.